-The focus of the curriculum is

-on principles and practice, with theory, observation, and research combined to improve and extend participants' understanding of TEYL.
-The wide variety of activities used to achieve this goal includes online discussions; sharing of student research; critical reading of the literature and recorded lectures, classroom sessions, and interviews with experts.
+The focus of the curriculum is on principles and practice, with observation, theory, and research combined to improve and extend participants' understanding of TEYL.
+The wide variety of activities used to achieve this goal includes online discussions: sharing of student research; critical reading of the literature and recorded lectures, classroom sessions, and interviews with experts.
 Participants are expected to reflect on their learning and that of their peers.
 Participants conduct research in their own contexts, and share their findings, not only with peers, but also with alumni and other TEYL professionals at an International TEYL Research Seminar.
+Students also introduce themselves, as do their tutors, via a wiki.
+In these ways, they are all exposed to thinking about contexts different from their own.
+Assessment is both formative and summative and includes instructor and cohort feedback and interaction.